 Yes, you have an extra seat in your 4×4 and want to act nice to the locals.
 In Uganda, it’s not worth taking the risk.
 Never pick hitchhikers most especially at night.

 Whenever you get a parking space, always choose a parking space with enough security and in most cases avoid those street parking spaces, especially at night.
 In case there is no parking garage around it’s better to choose a well-lit street to park.
 However, most places in the major cities have secure parking garages nearby.

 When driving in Uganda you have to be careful about the people.
-No matter how much the village is, there are also women, men, and moving on the roadside.
-Always school ids walk from and to school every day and can carelessly enter the road.
+No matter how much the village is, there are also women, men, and children moving on the roadside.
+Always school kids walk from and to school every day and can carelessly enter the road.
 So you should be careful when driving on the road.